 Transylvania is one of those places that nearly everyone has heard of, but very few have visited.
 Many people probably wonder if it’s even real, or if it’s just a fictitious location dreamed up by Bram Stoker in his 1897 novel, Dracula.
 Of course, you’re planning a visit to Transylvania, so you know it’s a real place, and it’s a beautiful, budget-friendly destination for travelers.

-We will cover off all types of Transylvania accommodation options from Hostels to luxury Spain hotels as well as how to decide where to stay in Spain, the best Spain hotels, best places in Spain to visit, the best places to stay in Spain, hotels near Spain attractions, Spain neighborhood guide and many more.
+We will cover off all types of Transylvania accommodation options from Hostels to luxury Transylvania hotels as well as how to decide where to stay in Transylvania 2023, the best Transylvania hotels, best places in Transylvania to visit, the best places to stay in Transylvania, hotels near Transylvania attractions, Transylvania neighborhood guide and many more.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Brașov Romania is often considered the best area for tourists visiting Transylvania for the first time.
 Thanks to good connections via public transportation, Brașov is an excellent base from which to take day trips into the surrounding countryside.

 Famous landmarks including Bran Castle, the Rasnov Fortress, and Peles Castle are each less than one hour from Brașov.
 Surrounded by the Carpathian Mountains, the Brașov area has something for everyone.

 From the medieval walls surrounding the Old Town with its famous Black Church to beautiful mountain resorts like Poiana Brașov, with ski trails, tubing, luging, luxury hotels and restaurants.
 Tampa Mountain is another popular area to explore in Brașov, with spectacular views over the city.